 Ground-water level data from an observation well network and from ground-water projects are published herein.
-Locations of observation wells in the basic network are shown in figures 5 and 7.
-Ground-water data are grouped by counties, arranged in alphabetical order, and are listed on pages x-xi.
-Those with an (l) following the well number have water-level data published in the report.
+Locations of observation wells in the basic network are shown in figure 4.
+Ground-water data are grouped by counties, arranged in alphabetical order, and are listed on page x.
 Miscellaneous or short-term ground-water data collection projects are published following the basic network data.